tahir-ozcan/gearizen/README.md

 ### Ads & Analytics

 Google AdSense and Google Analytics are injected into the `<head>` of every page through `app/components/AnalyticsLoader.tsx`.
-The loader renders the following snippets exactly as provided by Google using Next.js `Script`
+Replace the IDs below with your own if deploying a fork.
+The loader renders the following snippets exactly as provided by Google using Next.js `Script` components:
-components:

 ```html
 <!-- Google tag (gtag.js) -->